Circulation March 15, 2022

 Endpoint

-Key result: Early surgery was associated with significantly lower operative and long-term cardiovascular mortality compared to conservative treatment.
+Key result: Early surgery significantly reduced cardiovascular mortality compared to conservative care (1% vs. 15% at 4 years).

 Tested